balderdashy/sails-docs/reference/res/res.send.md

 This method can be used to send a string of XML.

-When a string is given the Content-Type is set to "text/html".

 If no argument is provided, no response body is sent back-- only the status code.

 ### Examples